CamilleScholtz/prt/README.md

 Edit `/etc/prtstuff/config` to your liking.

-If use use CRUX (you probably do) you can also install using this port: https://github.com/6c37/crux-ports-git/tree/3.2/prtstuff
+If you use CRUX (you probably do) you can also install using this port: https://github.com/6c37/crux-ports-git/tree/3.2/prtstuff

 Notes